'Plenty of spooky memories on sets of Stree 2': Aparshakti Khurana shares 'haunting' moments from shoot

 In a conversation with Khaleej Times during his recent visit to Dubai, Khurana reflects on his whirlwind journey, acknowledging the challenges and triumphs that accompany navigating the unpredictable world of entertainment.

-Indian actor Aparshakti Khurana visits Sobha Homes in Dubai ahead of IIFA Weekend.
+Indian actor Aparshakti Khurana visits Sobha Realty in Dubai ahead of IIFA Weekend.
 Photos by Neeraj Murali/KT

 Edited excerpts from the interview: